jazzbucket/oiljetviz/README.md

 **LINUX**

+Go to [Releases](https://github.com/jazzbucket/oiljetviz/releases) and grab latest version.
 Open Blender (2.9 and higher) with your main Python environment with
 ```
 PYTHONPATH=/usr/lib/python blender --python-use-system-env
 ```
-then go to **Scripting** tab, open .py file and click Launch (Play icon)
+then go to **Edit-Preferences-Add-ons** tab, click **Install** and navigate to .zip file.
+Congratulations, you have it installed!